yugonline/grind_review_bot/DEPLOY.md

-# Deploying Your Discord LeetCode Bot: Step-by-Step Guide
+# Deploying Your Private Discord LeetCode Bot: Step-by-Step Guide

-Here's a complete guide to deploy your bot from scratch:
+Here's a complete guide to deploy your private bot from scratch:

 ## 1. Create a Discord Bot

 1. Go to [Discord Developer Portal](https://discord.com/developers/applications)
 2. Click "New Application" and name it (e.g., "Grind Review Bot")
 3. Go to the "Bot" tab and click "Add Bot"
+4. Configure your bot to be private and secure:
+   - **Toggle OFF "Public Bot"** (to make it private, only you can add it)
-4. Under "Privileged Gateway Intents", enable:
+   - Under "Privileged Gateway Intents", enable:
-   - SERVER MEMBERS INTENT
+     - SERVER MEMBERS INTENT (required to verify server membership)
-   - MESSAGE CONTENT INTENT
+     - MESSAGE CONTENT INTENT (required to read command content)
 5. Copy your bot token (you'll need this later)
 6. Go to "OAuth2" → "URL Generator"
 7. Select scopes: `bot` and `applications.commands`
+8. Bot permissions:
+   - `Send Messages`
+   - `Use Slash Commands`
-8. Bot permissions: `Send Messages`, `Use Slash Commands`, `Read Messages/View Channels`
+   - `Read Messages/View Channels`
+   - `Mention Everyone` (to tag everyone in review notifications)
 9. Copy the generated URL and open it in your browser to invite the bot to your server
+10. Create a channel named `#review_log` in your server - this will be the dedicated channel for bot commands

 ## 2. Set Up GitHub Repository